-In the past few months, there have been many news stories about a sex cult called NXIVM and its founder Keith Raniere, who was arrested in March.
+In the spring of 2018, there were many news stories about a sex cult called NXIVM and its founder Keith Raniere, who was arrested last March.
 Since then, actress Allison Mack has also been arrested, and reports about who she attempted to recruit for the group have continued to trickle out (Emma Watson, for one).
-Here, a complete guide to Allison's involvement with the organization.
+Allison just pleaded guilty to racketeering and racketeering conspiracy charges in relation to the cult’s activities.

 Who is Allison?